johnlivingprooff/monty/README.md

  opcode_sub - subtracts the top element of the stack from

 opcode_mul - multiplies the second top element of the stack

+opcode_div - divides the second top element of the stack